Home > Facade > Intelligent Glass Façades for Sustainable Buildings

 Intelligent Glass Façades for Sustainable Buildings

-Sustainable .
+Sustainable.
 That’s perhaps the most spoken buzzword in architectural circles today.
 With climate change trending all social media, an increasing world population, resulting in limited resources being shared by a larger consumption pool and energy generation, increasing at a faster rate than its replenishment, developers and architects are entrusted, both logically and morally, With an important responsibility to ensure that the carbon footprint from their construction is either ideally zero or as close to this magic number as possible.
 So, what makes a building sustainable?
 At a very fundamental level – the materials used for its construction.
-Of course, its design and layout are the foundational philosophy which dictates its sustainable intent, but without the right choice of material, even the best design will yield little or no results Hence it becomes imperative that architects and consultants work with material suppliers at the very concept design stage to find the most optimum material fit.
+Of course, its design and layout are the foundational philosophy that dictates its sustainable intent, but without the right choice of material, even the best design will yield little or no results Hence it becomes imperative that architects and consultants work with material suppliers at the very concept design stage to find the most optimum material fit.

 Dynamically Tinting Glass

 One of the most promising and emerging technologies in this field is the LicrivisionTM glass from Merck.
 Manufactured in the Netherlands, LicrivisionTM is a switchable Liquid Crystal Window (LCW) glass that uses liquid crystals sandwiched between two glass lites to create an ‘on demand’ dynamically tinting façade.
 These units are haze-free, require almost negligible power to change states and unlike coated electrochromic glasses, switch between different light transmission states in less than a second.
 From a sustainability perspective, these glasses are an ideal fit, since periods with high heat and light transmission can be countered with dark state, and early morning or late evening periods can be complemented with lighter switching states.
-While it’s comparatively high cost is currently a limiting factor to its mass proliferation, it remains a matter of time when this technology will become affordable and widely available.
+While its comparatively high cost is currently a limiting factor to its mass proliferation, it remains a matter of time before this technology will become affordable and widely available.

 Aerogel Infilled Glass